lk-umw-cpsc/gwyneth/README.md

   * Visual components could be added (graphs)
   * Client originally requested a reports dashboard with at-a-glance information available
 * If a better webhosting option was chosen, file upload for pictures and documents would be better than having to use outside resources such as Google Docs or imgur for file upload
+* A password complexity policy could be implemented.
+As it stands, there are no minimum password complexity requirements

 ## License
 The project remains under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl.txt).